Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The dried leaves and dried bark are used.
-The drug is imported from North America.
+The commercially available drug is imported from North America.

 Constituents of the herbal drug